159357159357asdfghjkl/V-Slice-Modchart-Renderer/README.md

 some modchart codes are from stepmania / mirin template / Schmovin / Troll Engine / Psych Engine, credit them first (except some notitg mods)

+Use lua_templete_mirin/mirin-fnf.lua to write mods, put the file into mods/your mod/scripts/ and rename it by song name

 NotITG Modifiers Restoration

 Not Original, I just wants to play modifiers in fnf base engine